-Washington is home to 34 public community and technical colleges that grant certificates and associate degrees.
+Washington has 34 public community and technical colleges that grant certificates and associate degrees.
+In addition, in July 2006, the HECB approved pilot baccalaureate programs at four community colleges.
 The two-year schools are governed by boards of trustees appointed by the governor and approved by the Senate.
-Associate degrees usually require two years of full-time coursework to complete.
+Associate degrees usually require two years of full-time coursework.
 Students enroll in community and technical colleges for various purposes, including academic programs, workforce training, basic skills, and home/family life enrichment.

-In addition, Washington is the location of a federallyfunded public institution - Northwest Indian College, near Bellingham.
+Washington also is home to a federally-funded public institution - Northwest Indian College, near Bellingham.